tomvleeuwen/screenly-ose/README.md

 This is an adapted Screenly version by the  [FSG](https://www.formulastudent.de).
 Feel free to to play with it.
 ATM this is adapted to our needs and may not be usable for general use.

-The main things added are a simple autehntication for managing a screen, and an aggregator for multiple screens.
+The main things added are a simple authentication for managing a screen, and an aggregator for multiple screens.

 If you want a more polished, turnkey-solution for managing multiple screens, check out the friendly people from [ScreenlyApp.com](http://www.screenlyapp.com), the people behind the original Screenly project.